espocrm/documentation/development/link-multiple-with-primary.md

-# Link Multiple with Primary
+# Link Multiple field with Primary

 ~For EspoCRM 3.6.0 and greater.~